bryanhannes/bryanhannes.github.io/_posts/2022-12-01-run-qwik-in-docker.markdown

 ---

 Last week I started learning Qwik, I must say I see a lot of potential in this framework.
-As an experiment I wanted to run a Qwik project in a Docker container.
+As an experiment, I wanted to run a Qwik project in a Docker container.
 In this article, I will show you how I did it.

 At the time of writing the latest version of Qwik is 0.15.0 and Qwik City 0.0.127.